Who We Are

 Meet our staff and board!

-While Circles relies on volunteers to support clients, provide meals for meetings, and lead fundraising efforts, they are led by a group of individuals passionate about their community and helping others.
-Read below to learn more about those individuals!
+While Circles relies on volunteers to support clients, provide meals, and lead fundraising efforts, we are led by a group of individuals passionate about their community and helping others.

 Our Staff